Oneo64/Starlattice/LocationsAndOrganisations/KagalarianEmpire.md

 Their entire space navy consists of 130 battleships, 1000 carriers, 4000 destroyers, and 300,000 spacefighters.

+#### Training
+During their initial month, soldiers are trained for multiple tactics such as weapons handling (duh), cover usage, stealth, enemy identification, shoot-to-kill reaction to surprise, and discipline.

+During weapons handling, the most interesting part that separates them from modern militaries is that they are trained to fire pistols with one hand, body turned to the side.

 #### Cloning technology
 The Kagalarian Empire has heavily utilized cloning technology to create a sizable portion of its army.
 The Kagalarian Army consists of 13% clones of humans; the rest are non-clones.